|

 we list a few of them.
 There are no safe seats

-parties generally put most of their efforts into
+generally put most of their efforts into trying to

-trying to please the minority of voters that are
+please the minority of voters that are in marginal

-every seat is marginal and the parties must take
+every district is marginal, and the parties must

-more interest in the views of all voters.
-Voters
+take more interest in the views of all voters in

 Major parties endorse